GreenWaves-Technologies/gap_sdk/doc/source/getting_started.rst

     cd examples/pmsis/helloworld
     make all run platform=gvsoc

-And you should a HelloWorld message coming from all GAP cores.
+And you should see a HelloWorld message coming from all GAP cores.

 Next Steps
 ----------

 Here are some next steps for exploring the GAP SDK:

-- Try other :ref:`examples` and :ref:`applications`
+- Try other :ref:`examples`
 - Learn about :ref:`application_development`
 - Discover :ref:`tools` such as the Autotiler and NNTool
 - Check out :ref:`user_dev_guides` for other additional information